taizan-hokuto/pytblocklib/README.md

 + Cons
 + + Need to implement blocking procedures and user interface separately.
-+ + Less portability : requires python environment. (planning to distribute as executable file)
++ + Less portability : requires python environment.

 ## Using
 This program uses a customized `browser_cookie3` library.<br>